Khmer National Army: Army Ranks

+Rank insignia

 Branch insignia

-ARK skill and trade badges came in gilt metal and/or ennamelled pin-on versions, with cloth embroidered yellow or black-on-green subdued variants being introduced after 1970.
-On dress and service uniforms, they were worn on both collars by all-ranks if shoulder boards were worn, but in the field officers did not wore them on the shirt collars if metal pin-on collar rank insignia was being worn; enlisted ranks usually wore branch insignia on both collars.
+ARK skill and trade badges came in gilt metal and/or ennamelled pin-on versions, with cloth embroidered yellow or black-on-green subdued variants being introduced after 1970, though branch insignia were less frequently worn in the ANK.
+On dress and service uniforms, they were displayed on both collars by all-ranks if shoulder boards were worn, but in the field officers did not wore them on the shirt or jacket collars if metal pin-on collar rank insignia was being worn; enlisted ranks usually wore branch insignia on both collars.
+In 1972 yellow branch insignia embroidered on green tabs were seen worn over the right pocket, whilst armoured branch insignia in metal and silk woven forms were also worn above the right pocket.